How a session is defined in Analytics

 How long does a session last?

-By default, a session lasts 30 minutes, but you can adjust this length so a session lasts a few seconds or several hours.
+By default, a session lasts until there's 30 minutes of inactivity, but you can adjust this length so a session lasts a few seconds or several hours.
 A session can be as short as a few seconds or as long as several hours.
-But by default, session last 30 minutes.

 Assume Bob interacts with your website at the following intervals: